 According to a report from Consumer Intelligence Research Partners, smart-speaker sales hit 50 million this year and show no signs of slowing.
 The same study says that Amazon, which introduced its first Alexa-enabled speaker in 2014, has a market-majority share with 70 percent of sales.
 But as many people as there are who own an Alexa device, there are just as many who don’t fully understand what these gadgets can and can’t do.
 Here’s a primer on common myths surrounding the technology, and some of the cooler under-the-radar functions that Alexa offers.
-Check out this list of the 18 weirdest things you can buy on Amazon.

 Is it a spy?

 “The Amazon products are just like any other voice-activated products: They are always listening.
 Not necessarily spying, but listening.
 They have to constantly listen in order to work properly.
 Alexa does keep a log and it stores it to ensure that commands and voice recognition get better.”—Chad Taylor, technology expert at Abt Electronics.
 Plus: Check out 20 amazing Alexa hacks all homeowners should know.